NREL/dgen/README.md

    $ git clone https://github.com/<github_username>/dgen.git
 ```

+- Create a new branch in this repository by running ```git checkout -b <branch_name_here>```
+- It is generally a good practice to leave the master branch of a forked repository unchanged for easier updating in future.
+Hence, create new branch when developing features or performing configurations for unique runs.

 A. After cloning this repository and installing (and running) Docker as well as Anaconda, we'll create our environment and container:

 1. Depending on directory you cloned this repo into, navigate in terminal to the python directory (/../dgen/python) and run the following command: